oroinc/documentation/user_guide/leads.rst

 Currently, OroCRM comes with a pre-implemented B2B-oriented workflow described in the Sales Processes Workflow guide.

-New customer-specific workflows can also be created, as described in the :ref:`Workflows guide <user-guide-workflow-management>`
+New customer-specific workflows can also be created, as described in the :ref:`Workflows guide <user-guide-workflow-management-basics>`.